 Together with the Faculty of Science's Gender Equality Committee, she invited all students, PhDs, PostDocs, researchers, lecturers, staff and professors of the Faculty of Science for a networking evening with apéro at Irchel Bar.

 An important pioneer in chemistry was Dr. Dorothy Crowford Hodgkin.
 She advanced x-ray crystallography and could thus resolve the 3D structures of penicillin, insulin, and vitamin B12.
 For these she was awarded the Nobel Prize in Chemistry in 1964.

 Prof. Catalina Pimiento Hernandez is assistant professor of "Paleontology" at the Department of Paleontology.
 She investigates the evolution and extinction of past marine life, especially sharks, in order to better protect present-day marine life.

-On 30 May 2023, she and a school class will carry out a small film project at the Paleontological Museum of the University of Zurich.
-We are excited about this day and the results!
-And will present them on our channels.
+On 30 May 2023, she and a school class carried out a small film project at the Paleontological Museum of the University of Zurich.

 An important pioneer in paleontology was Mary Anning, a fossil collector and paleontologist.
 Mary Anning`s fossil discoveries changed the scientific thinking about prehistoric life, the history of the Earth, and the theory of evolution.